OpenBB-finance/OpenBB/gamestonk_terminal/prediction_techniques/FUNE-TUNING-NN-models.md

 **Optimizer technique**:Adaptive Moment Estimation (_adam_) is usually the default choice for this type of problems.
 See https://www.tensorflow.org/api_docs/python/tf/keras/optimizers.

-The optimizer selection has been moved to teh config_neural_network_models.py file and the new argument is the learning rate.
+The optimizer selection has been moved to the config_neural_network_models.py file and the new argument is the learning rate.
 This tells your model how "fast" to train by adjusting the factor that gets multiplied to the loss function for updating weights
 ```
 --lr : learning rate.
 Default 0.01.